open-company/open-company-auth/README.md

 #### Email Authentication Flow

-Upon clicking the "Sign in with Email" link, a `GET` request is made to the `auth-url` with HTTP Basic authentication (always over HTTPS) to authenticate with an email address and password.
-If the email/pass authentication succeeds, there is a 200 response with a JWToken returned in the body of the response.
-If the email/pass authentication fails, there is a 401 response.
+Upon clicking the "Sign in with Email" link, a `GET` request is made to the `rel` `authenticate` URL with HTTP Basic authentication (always over HTTPS) to authenticate with an email address and password.
+If the email/password authentication succeeds, there is a 200 response with a JWToken returned in the body of the response.
+If the email/password authentication fails, there is a 401 response.

 The main implication of a successful email/pass authentication is the creation of a trusted JWToken that is then used to authorize all subsequent access to the API.